Breastfeeding Your High-Risk Baby

 Get support.
 In addition to staying in touch with a certified lactation consultant contact a representative of a breastfeeding support organization.
 Many communities have groups of mothers that gather, practice nursing, share stories, give advice, and provide emotional support.

-Wakes and cues to breastfeed at least eight, and up to 12, times in 24 hours.
+Wakes and cues to breastfeed at least 8, and up to 12, times in 24 hours.

-Produces six or more soaking wet diapers in 24 hours.
+Produces 6 or more soaking wet diapers in 24 hours.

-Passes at least two or three stools a day.
+Passes at least 2 or 3 stools a day.